 - Mirik in Darjeeling, West Bengal– Pashupatinagar, Ilam, Nepal

-What is a Bhansar permit and how to obtain it?
+What is a Bhansar permit?

 Documents Required for Bhansar – Entering Nepal by Bike or Car